vedasreereddy/SOEN6111-GROUP41/Project Summary.md

 We will be using PySpark for the data preprocessing to have a significant processing speed.
 For the research questions, the following class of models and algorithms will be applied:

 .
 For RQ1, Regression models such as linear regression & logistic regression will be used to predict future sales revenue based on historical sales data.
+We will use Root Mean Square Error and Mean Absolute Error, which are popular measures to evaluate the models.

 .
 For RQ2, Classification models such as logistic regression, decision trees, and random forest can be used to predict which customers are likely to make repeat purchases in the next quarter.